What Does it Take to Be a Chiropractor?

 Job Outlook for Chiropractors

-In 2016, there was an estimated number of 47,400 jobs in the United States for Chiropractor.
+There were about 47,400 jobs for Chiropractor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,900 new jobs for Chiropractor by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.
+The BLS estimates 1,800 yearly job openings in this field.

 The states with the most job growth for Chiropractor are Alaska, Washington, and Utah.
 Watch out if you plan on working in Kansas, Mississippi, or West Virginia.
 These states have the worst job growth for this type of profession.